StrungPattern-coder/QuestEd/docs/PROJECT_SUMMARY.md

-# 🎯 Project Summary: PICT German Test Platform
+# 🎯 Project Summary: QuestEd

 ## ✅ What Has Been Built